-Project: 10:ten is a Christian Not For Profit organisation working towards making quality education accessible for every child in Kampala, Uganda.
-Through partnering with Government Agencies and local school communities, it is our aim to transform the ten poorest schools in Kampala over ten years.
+Project: 10:ten is a Christian Not For Profit organisation working towards making quality education accessible for every child in Uganda.
+Through partnering with government and non-government agencies and local school communities, it is our aim to transform ten schools over ten years.

 Decades of political unrest, civil war and the ravages of the AIDS epidemic have all contributed to make Uganda one of the poorest countries in the world.
 It is also one of the youngest.
 Of the 25 million people currently living in Uganda, 55% are under the age of 18.
 One quarter of the entire population is primary school aged.
 The need to invest in the education of Uganda’s children is great and immediate.